mileswd/mac2imgur/Pods/LetsMove/README.md

 Requirements
 ------------
-Builds and runs on Mac OS X 10.5 or higher.
+Builds and runs on Mac OS X 10.6 or higher.
 Does NOT support sandboxed applications.

 Usage
 -----

+Option 1:

+Build then embed LetsMove.framework into your app.

+Option 2:

 Copy the following files into your project:

 - PFMoveApplication.h
 - PFMoveApplication.m

-In your app delegate's "-[applicationWillFinishLaunching:]" method, call the PFMoveToApplicationsFolderIfNecessary function at the very top.

 If your project has ARC enabled, you'll want to disable ARC on the above files.
 You can do so by adding -fno-objc-arc compiler flag to your PFMoveApplication.m source file.
 See http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project/6658549#6658549

 If your application is localized, also copy the 'MoveApplication.string' files into your project.

 Link your application against Security.framework.

+In your app delegate's "-[applicationWillFinishLaunching:]" method, call the PFMoveToApplicationsFolderIfNecessary function at the very top.

 License
 -------